MohdRas/kubernetes/README.md

              - Kublet call this CSI driver to talk to a PV to provide required PVC.
              - Kubelet-->>> call CSI driver- -->>> to talk to ---->> PV ----->>> to provide ---->>> required PVC for the pod.
              - The volume is now mounted to **a temporary, kubelet-managed path on the node (Node's file system)**.
-             - The kubelet instructs the container runtime (like containerd).
+             - The kubelet instructs the container runtime (*containerd or CRI-O*).
              - It says: "Start this container, and when you do, take the directory **/var/lib/kubelet/.../mount** from the host node and make it appear inside the container at the path **/data.**"
  - **container runtime ( docker or containerd)**
     - is responsible for managing container life cycle.